-Stephen has funded healthcare for 194 patients in 15 countries.
+Stephen has funded healthcare for 228 patients in 15 countries.

-Vy is a 74-year-old vegetable seller from Cambodia.
-She has five children, thirteen grandchildren, and enjoys listening to the monks pray on the radio in her spare time.
-Five months ago, Vy developed a cataract in her left eye, causing her blurry vision.
-She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Vy learned about our medical partner, Children's Surgical Centre, she traveled for two hours seeking treatment.
-On November 05, doctors will perform a small incision cataract surgery and an intraocular lens implant in her left eye.
-After recovery, she will be able to see clearly.
-Now, she needs help to fund this $211 procedure.
-Vy said, "I hope that I will be able to see clearly again so I can return to the pagoda and so I can recognize my relatives's faces."
+Nary is a 79-year-old retired soldier from Cambodia.
+He has three sons, four daughters, and five grandchildren.
+Nary lives with his wife and two of his daughters.
+He shared that he likes to listen to the news and monks praying on the radio.
+Around three years ago, Nary developed a cataract in his left eye, causing blurry vision, photophobia, tearing, and pain.
+He has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
+When Nary learned about our medical partner, Children's Surgical Centre, he traveled for three and a half hours with his daughter seeking treatment.
+On November 23rd, doctors will perform a small incision cataract surgery and an intraocular lens implant in his left eye.
+After recovery, he will be able to see clearly.
+Now, he needs help to fund this $229 procedure.
+Nary said, "At this age I just want to go to the pagoda and look after my grandchildren.
+I hope my eye gets better so I can do this."